 Fredrik Ljungberg was remembered for his 9 seasons with Arsenal under Arsène Wenger, where he won two Preimer League titles and three FA Cups.
 After Arsenal, he had short spells at a number of clubs in England, Scotland, the United States, Japan and India.He was capped 75 times and was at one point, the captain of Sweden.
 He played in the WC Finals of 2002 and 2006.
 He was also known for his career as a model.

 LW: Lennart Skoglund

 Lennart Skoglund is regarded as one of Sweden's greatest players.
 He played in Italy from 1950 to 1963.
 His best stint was probably with Inter Milan.
 He also played for Hammarby IF, Sampdoria and Palermo.
-He only had 11 caps because Sweden's ban on professional players.
-He was a star in the World Cup Finals in 1950, where Sweden finished 3rd behind Uruguay and Brazil.
-He also played in 1958, where they finished 2nd.
+He only had 11 caps because of Sweden's ban on using professional players.
+He was a star at the World Cup Finals in 1950, where Sweden finished 3rd behind Uruguay and Brazil.
+He was brought back into the national team for the 1958 World Cup Finals, where they finished 2nd.

 Henrik Larsson was the most important player of his generation.
 He first amde a name as a young player at the WC Finals in 1994.
 He went on to play in the WC Finals in 2002 and 2006, earning 106 caps.
 He is also known for his 7 seasons with Celtics, where he was considered to be the best player playing in Scotland at the time.
 With Celtics, he won the European Golden Shoe.He also helped the team reach the 2003 UEFA Cup Final against Porto.